louislarry/terraform-aws-spa/README.md

-# Terraform SPA template
+# Terraform AWS SPA

-Build infrastructure for Angular based SPA.
+Create AWS infrastructure resources for a Single Page Application.

 ## How to use

 1.  create a `infra/main.tf` in your project root directory.
-Replace the `aws.profile` and `spa.hosted_zone`
+Replace the `aws.profile` and `spa.hosted_zone`.
+Do not change the `aws.region`, ACM certificate is required to be in `us-east-1`.

     ```terraform
     # main.tf